cbruccoleri/ShapePinball/Assets/Docs/GameDescription.md

 - Add sound effects

-- Wanderers should have some sense of purpose (basic AI): e.g. seek energy sources
+- Wanderers should have some sense of purpose (basic AI): e.g. seek energy sources.
+The black hole is an energy source, but it reduces health.
+Health is restored by the health pills released by wanderers and  static obstacles when hit.

 - Add music